Back To Programme

 Unit Name: Introduction to Laboratory Medicine

-Learning Target Outcomes: On successful completion of this course, students will be able to: • Distinguish the role the significant role of medical laboratory science in healthcare. • Demonstrate the knowledge of the basic clinical laboratory procedures using appropriate laboratory techniques and instrumentation in accordance to laboratory safety protocol. • Demonstrate understanding of all the departments and their specific roles in the Pathology Laboratory. • Discuss laboratory results in accordance to laboratory protocol. • Demonstrate effective written and verbal communication that represents competence and professionalism in the clinical laboratory. • Demonstrate the knowledge and the understanding of importance quality control in the medical laboratory
+Learning Target Outcomes: On successful completion of this course, students will be able to: 1.
+Describe the significant role of medical laboratory scientists in the context of providing quality health care to patients from diverse backgrounds.
+2. Discuss basic clinical laboratory procedures using appropriate laboratory techniques and instrumentation in accordance with laboratory safety protocol.
+3. Differentiate between the different departments of pathology laboratory and the types of laboratory tests.
+4. Perform calculations for preparation of solutions, dilutions, concentrations and calculation of laboratory parameters.
+5. Demonstrate effective written and verbal communication that represents competence and professionalism in the clinical laboratory.
+6. Explain the importance of quality control and quality assurance in the medical laboratory.

 Prerequisite Sentence: N/A